 In some cases, the Community and Economic Development Departmentay work with the Jefferson Couty HeathDepartmto dtermine if the structure is a nuisance.
-In these cases, CommuniyandEcnomicelopmenwimaketeJeffesnCountyHalhprtmntthe su-gratee af oteath Department's guidelines for demolition.
+In these cases, CommuniyandEcnomicelopmenwimaketeJeffesnCountyHalhprtmntthe su-grateefoetheprme&qoels for demlition.

-For municipalities in Jefferson County impacted by the storm, the Community and Economic Development Department will make the city the sub-grantee and the local laws governing debris removal will be followed.
+&aml>ouicipliies inJeffersonCounyimpated bythetorm, the Commnitand Economic Development Department will make the city the sub-grantee and the local laws governing debris removal will be followed.